 Doing all this manually can be daunting.
 However, there are tools out there like SurferSEO or Clearscope that will crawl the competing content for your keywords and suggest the right length, structure, and keywords to use.

-Optimizing meta tags
+Optimizing meta descriptions

 Apart from your users, meta tags are important for Google to index your content, so make sure to include your keywords there as well.